-Don’t worry – here are a few simple, effective DIY gym equipment to help you achieve your fitness goals.
+Don’t worry – here is a few simple, effective DIY gym equipment to help you achieve your fitness goals.

 Pull up bar

 Making your own pull-up bar is easy all you need to do is to fit galvanized steel pipes together.
-You may use a 1” or 1 1/4” pipes.
-You will need one 18” pipe, two 10” pipes, two 6” pipes, two 4” pipes and two 3” pipes.
-You will also need eight 90-degree elbows (as connectors), electrical tape, and pipe wrench.
+You may use 1” or 1 1/4” pipes.
+You will need one 18” pipe, two 10” pipes, two 6” pipes, two 4” pipes, and two 3” pipes.
+You will also need eight 90-degree elbows (as connectors), electrical tape, and a pipe wrench.